-A Hawthorne man has been charged with animal cruelty after allegedly purposefully running over and killing a pet Chihuahua belonging to his estranged wife and children in an incident police said was caught on surveillance video.
+A Hawthorne man was suspected of animal cruelty after allegedly purposefully running over and killing a pet Chihuahua belonging to his estranged wife and children in an incident police said was caught on surveillance video.

 Michael David Parker, 45, was arrested Jan.
 3, a day after police found the remains of a dog inside a bag in an alley, according to a news release issued Monday by the Hawthorne Police Department.